-- Note: Centre of the road, overtake, right change of direction signal and U-turn are defined in the dictionary. - (2) In this rule:
+Note: Centre of the road, overtake, right change of direction signal and U-turn are defined in the dictionary.

 vehicle does not include a tram, a bus travelling along tram tracks, or any vehicle displaying a do not overtake turning vehicle sign.